IUPAC nomenclature of inorganic chemistry

 In chemical nomenclature, the IUPAC nomenclature of inorganic chemistry is a systematic method of naming inorganic chemical compounds, as recommended by the International Union of Pure and Applied Chemistry (IUPAC).
 It is published in Nomenclature of Inorganic Chemistry (which is informally called the Red Book).
 Ideally, every inorganic compound should have a name from which an unambiguous formula can be determined.
 There is also an IUPAC nomenclature of organic chemistry.

 System

 The names "caffeine" and "3,7-dihydro-1,3,7-trimethyl-1H-purine-2,6-dione" both signify the same chemical compound.
-The systematic name encodes the structure and composition of the caffeine molecule in some detail, and provides an unambiguous reference to this compound, whereas the name "caffeine" just names it.
+The systematic name encodes the structure and composition of the caffeine molecule in some detail, and provides an unambiguous reference to this compound, whereas the name "caffeine" simply names it.
 These advantages make the systematic name far superior to the common name when absolute clarity and precision are required.
 However, for the sake of brevity, even professional chemists will use the non-systematic name almost all of the time, because caffeine is a well-known common chemical with a unique structure.
 Similarly, H2O is most often simply called water in English, though other chemical names do exist.